 Even more worrying is what could happen at a larger scale.
 Russia and China have invested in missile arsenals to hold ports, airbases, C2-nodes, and major military forces at risk.
-These

-Air and missile defence is thus relevant at the strategic, theatre, and tactical level so-called anti-access area denial (A2/AD) capabilities can either stop or raise the costs of forces operating in their vicinity or dissuade them from coming to the aid of allies and partners under direct threat.
+These so-called anti-access area denial (A2/AD) capabilities can either stop or raise the costs of forces operating in their vicinity or dissuade them from coming to the aid of allies and partners under direct threat.
 Russia and China, alongside the United States and other major states, are also investing in hypersonic weapons, which adds another level of speed and unpredictability to great power politics.